andrzejmurzynowski/BoxGameSimulator/README.md

 Task:
 Find out the average euro value rewarded when playing one round of this game, using simulations or exact calculations

+Results:

+Print out from the console simulation:

+Symulation was run on the 100000 games.
+Sum calculated using STREAM: 9926110
+Sum calculated using FOREACH LOOP: 9926110
+Average reward is: 99 Euro